 True to his word, he met me later at my hotel at 5 pm and walked with me to the train station, even helping with my bags.
 Once there we said our goodbyes and on I got the train to Mombasa.

-If you are thinking of going to Kenya please get in touch with him, he is a qualified guide and offers trips all over the country and even into Uganda.
+If you are thinking of going to Kenya please please get in touch with him, he is a qualified guide and offers trips all over the country and even into Uganda.
 The most popular ones include tours to the Masai Mara, meeting tribes and watching the great migration.

-Discover more in my travel diary
+Find more in my book

 The blog above is based on a chapter of my Kindle book: How To Clean Your Underwear in Africa; Diary of an unskilled traveller.
 It chronicles my journey through Africa and the hard lessons I learnt on the way.
 If you would like to know more about the book and how to get it for just 99p, please head to Amazon or get a FREE pdf copy by signing up for updates and subscribing to The Travel Blogs.
 Free e-books, loads of great travel content, it’s kind of a win-win!